MarPeCoding/AddressManager/README.md

 # AddressManager
 ***
-First experiences with REST API, Spring Boot and Vaadin, address management application
+Practicing a microservices web application with REST-API, Spring Boot and Vaadin (address management application)

-Still work in progress
+Still work in progress, more features will be implemented

 ## Application layers